 New-Blog-Image (1)

-ESG & The Capex Connection:
+ESG & The Capex Connection: What recent changes mean for leaders in finance and operations

 The implications of environmental, social, and governance (ESG) policy moves at a breakneck pace, and it can be challenging for capital allocators to stay up to date.
 That’s why, about a year ago, we hosted a webinar covering the latest trends.
 But a lot has changed since then.